 If you are a guy the worst you can do is ending up with a bad haircut just before the shoot, so make sure you book your tried and tested hair stylist if you are getting a haircut.
 I have had a few models who went for a trim the day before the shoot and ended up having their hair cut far too short - almost shaven on the sides ruining their look and confidence.
 It limits the styling possibilities as a model if you have your hair too short.
 For example, in 2009 the trend for male models in general was volume on top, with shorter sides but not too short.
 Make sure you tell your stylist what you want and it might be a good idea to bring some pictures as a reference to make sure you are both on the same page.
 There can be miscommunication when you describe your desired hairstyle in words only.

 Should I be wearing makeup for the shoot?

 Professional models know to attend shoots with a bare face wearing no makeup for a shoot (washed and having applied a moisturiser only).
-This not only saves time when you having professional makeup done but it also helps you to avoid any redness or irritation trying to remove your makeup.
+This not only saves time when you having makeup done but it also helps you to avoid any redness or irritation trying to remove your makeup.
 We always advise models to arrive with a clean face but bring your exact matching foundation just in case as it is difficult to match all possible skin types exactly - especially if you have Asian or black skin your exact colour foundation that has been professionally tested on your skin is a must to bring in case exact match cannot be found on the day.
 If you prefer you can wear your usual mascara on the day and feel free to bring any favourite makeup e.g. lipstick if you like.